 Galanthus is suitable for part shade under deciduous trees and shrubs, rock gardens, at the fronts of borders or in front of flowering shrubs, in lawns, or along woodland paths.
 It prefers moist, humus-rich soils, partial shade, and cooler climates.

-Add some interest to your garden with
+Add some interest to your garden

 Galanthus is commonly known as snowdrop.
 The name Galanthus comes from the Greek gala (milk) and anthos (flower).